 Stickman Skate Battle

 Stickman Skate Battle is another decent sports game with controller support.
 This one is more of an arcade game compared to the more complete experience of Skateboard Party 3.
 You go head to head in various game modes to score the most points or do the best tricks.
 Additionally, it has a practice mode, daily and weekly tournaments, and it works in offline mode.
 Plus, it has Android TV and Nvidia Shield support as well.
 It’s a good, family friendly arcade skateboard game.
-It is a freemium game, though, but it’s not the worst freemium experience we’ve had.
+It is a free to play game, though, but it’s not the worst free to play experience we’ve had.

 Unkilled is one of the best first person shooters available right now.
 It has pretty much everything you’d want.
 That includes over 300 campaign missions.
 It also has online PvP.
 That means you can play alone or with friends.
 It also comes with solid game mechanics, gamepad support, and more.
 Even the graphics are really good for a mobile game.
 The developers have done an excellent job adding new content to the game.
 There is a lot to do here.
-It is a freemium game, though.
+It is a free to play game.
 Adjust your expectations accordingly.
 Most of MADFINGER’s other games, like Dead Trigger 2 and other Shadowgun games have controller support as well.

 Bonus: Some Gameloft games

 Gameloft has a bunch of games and many of them have controller support.
 That includes updates games like Asphalt 8: Airborne, Asphalt Xtreme, Order & Chaos 2, and Modern Combat 5: Blackout.
 That’s a good mixture of racing games, MMORPGs, and first person shooters.
 The controller support is above average compared to most games and that’s one of the better aspects to Gameloft’s titles.
-They are all freemium games and the freemium strategy could be better.
+They are all free to play games and the free to play strategy could be better.
 However, they are current, accessible, and they have game pad support for a variety of controllers.
 Gameloft also has a list of games with controller support.
 We linked it at the button if you want to see their other options.

 Bonus: Nvidia Shield games with controller support